 The Death Benefit in a Bank On Yourself-Type Policy Can Keep Growing and Growing and Growing…

-Many financial advisors seem to know only about whole life insurance policies where the death benefit stays level.
+Many financial representatives seem to know only about whole life insurance policies where the death benefit stays level.
 Most self-declared financial authorities (including Dave Ramsey and Suze Orman, by the way), only refer to whole life policies where the death benefit stays level for the life of the policy.
 They think a death benefit is a death benefit is a death benefit.